TonyLHansen/atastandings/README.md

 To find out what the division codes are, you can get a list:

 * `--list-division-codes`, `-l` -- list all of the division codes.

-This can be combined with `--state STATE-ABBREV` to get the division codes specific to a state/province.
+This  can be combined with  `--district name`, or `--state STATE-ABBREV` to get the division codes specific to a state/province.

+* `--division-code code`, `-c code` -- Restrict the output to the specified diision code.
+This may be specified multiple times.
+* `--competition competition` -- Only print this competition, one of `forms`,
+`weapons`,
+`combat-weapons`,
+`sparring`,
+`creative-forms`,
+`creative-weapons`,
+`x-treme-forms`,
+or `x-treme-weapons`.
+May be specified multiple times.

 (Not all divisions have competitors in each state or province.
 Also, color belt divisions will not show in the world standings list.)